opnfv/functest/docs/userguide/index.rst

 results from CI.
 Any test project running on any lab integrated in CI can push the results to this database.
-This databse can be used afterwards to see the evolution of the tests and compare the results versus the installers, the scenario or the labs.
+This database can be used afterwards to see the evolution of the tests and compare the results versus the installers, the scenario or the labs.

 You can find more information about the dashboard from Testing Dashboard wiki